allround-coder/allround-coder.github.io/_posts/2024-05-16-16BestRubyFrameworksforWebDevelopment2024.md

 # Cuba

 Cuba [15] is a micro-framework for developing web applications in Ruby language.
-Rum inspired Cuba, and the official website defines Cuba as “a small but powerful Rack application mapper”, making it one of the best Ruby frameworks.
+Rum inspired Cuba, and the official website defines Cuba as "a small but powerful Rack application mapper", making it one of the best Ruby frameworks.
 If you want to start developing in Cuba, the GitHub page is a practical guide.